by Texas Homesteader ~

 The best food for our honeybees is their own reserved honey.
 RancherMan and I inspect the hives in the fall to make sure that going into winter they have plenty of honey-filled frames to keep themselves fed until spring.

 Plus, here in NE Texas our winters are pretty mild.
-So we don’t typically have to feed our bees in winter.
+So we often don’t have to supplement our bees at all in winter.

 But one year we caught a small bee swarm pretty late in the year.
 They went into fall healthy but their numbers were still small.
 We wanted to make sure they had plenty of food during those cold winter months.